julianlk522/FITM/README.md

     -automatically correct 'nsfw' to 'NSFW'
     -Tests
-    -Restrict from tmap/top unless specifically chosen in filter -Verify that tag last updated is working
+    -Restrict from tmap/top unless specifically chosen in filter -Fix time frontend display
--Fix Auto Summary not being used if only summary
--Fix time frontend display
     -Tag Page
 -Fix Link.tsx tag cat sort order